 Cut Water Reed

-The same reed could also have had a sharpen edge at the other end to imprint lines as well.
-Afterwards, the clay tablets themselves would be harden by either baking them or simply allowing them to be dried in the hot-sun for preservation.
-[Granted, not as good as paper, but better then nothing]
+The same reed could also have had a sharpened edge at the other end to imprint lines as well.
+Afterwards, the clay tablets themselves would be hardened by either baking them or simply allowing them to be dried in the hot sun for preservation.
+[Granted, not as good as paper, but better than nothing]